ArundhatiApte/ResponsiveWebSockets.js/docs/API.md

 * `bytes <ArrayBuffer>`
 * `maxTimeMsToWaitResponse <number>`
-optional, by default value of `maxTimeMsToWaitResponse` property
+optional, by default value setted by `setMaxTimeMsToWaitResponse` method
 * Returns `<Promise<ResponseData>>`

 Sends awaiting response binary message.
-Receiver can give response by setting lisneter of 'binaryRequest' event.
+Receiver can give response by setting lisneter of "binaryRequest" event.
 If response will not arrive within `maxTimeMsToWaitResponse` milliseconds, the `<Promise>` will be rejected with `TimeoutToReceiveResponseException`.
 Example of usage: [sendingRequests.mjs](./examples/sendingRequests.mjs)